Marks of Suspicion:

 ↳ The Collapse of Emotional Register

-Strong feeling, once a mark of human intensity, now reads as artificial.
+Strong feeling, once a mark of human intensity, now reads as synthetic.
 Writers dampen affect.
 Avoid warmth.
 Avoid enthusiasm.
 Avoid lyricism.
 Avoid intensity.
 Emotion becomes suspicious because models can simulate it convincingly.
 People learn to mute the very signals that once marked humanity.

 The em dash that used to signal breath and emphasis now signals possible inauthenticity.
 The negative parallelism that used to create rhetorical contrast now signals possible laziness.
 Emotional warmth now signals possible LLM generation.
 What remains is prose that sounds like someone trying very hard not to sound like anything in particular.